Code-Institute-Submissions/four-guys/README.md

 ## TESTING
 * All code used on the site has been tested to ensure everything is working as expected
-* I checked and tested the responsivenss of the project on all mobile devices.
+* I checked and tested the responsivenss of the project on all mobile devices tablets and desktop.
 * In contact us form i tested that no field should be left empty before sending the message.

 ## ACKNOWLEDGEMENTS